 If epistemic justification is only possible relative to hinges, this should mean that hinge epistemology is committed to Dependence.
 I shall assume that hinges, understood as propositions, norms and methods, are elements of an epistemic system.
 Epistemic systems are comprised both of norms and methods to forming, assessing, and relating beliefs (such as Observation, Induction, Modus Ponens, Revelation) and propositions whose truth is presupposed in the rational and epistemic justification of beliefs.
-Additionally, if an epistemic system's elements are their hinges, and the latter are the grounds on which justification for belief depends on, then two epistemic systems are different when a difference in their hinges leads to justifying opposing beliefs.
+Additionally, if an epistemic system's elements are its hinges, and the latter are the grounds on which justification for belief depends on, then two epistemic systems are different when a difference in their hinges leads to justifying opposing beliefs.

 This last point is particularly relevant for our discussion of the relationship between hinge epistemology and the kind of relativism sketched in the introduction.
 It is an empirical fact that there are and have been different sets of belief systems that were supported by different hinges.
 For a subject matter X, here and now there are some who form beliefs on the basis of what they observe, and there are others who form beliefs about X on the basis of what they read in a sacred book.
 And across cultures and ages there is even more variation.
 Thus, hinge epistemology may accept Pluralism: people differ not only in what they believe, but also in what they take to be the justification and starting points of their beliefs.
 That is, there are different sets of hinges.
 But if there are different sets of hinges, we should expect that there are hinge disagreements.
 These are disagreements about what to believe and are rooted in differences in the hinges that comprise epistemic practices.
-Given that hinge disagreements involve differences in the justification of beliefs, when two sets of hinges differ in what they take as unjustifiable and unjustified (that is, one of them holds fixed a hinge that the other does not) then they are two different epistemic systems.
+11 Given that hinge disagreements involve differences in the justification of beliefs, when two sets of hinges differ in what they take as unjustifiable and unjustified (that is, one of them holds fixed a hinge that the other does not) then they are two different epistemic systems.

 Thus far, I haven't said anything contentious in the context of hinge epistemology.
 Is there something else in hinge epistemology that leads it to relativism?
-Incommensurability can be
+Incommensurability can be motivated with what we have.
+Suppose there is a hinge disagreement between two different sets of hinges such as the well documented and discussed disagreement between Galileo and Bellarmine.
+As the dispute is normally